-Causes could include: diabetes, urinary tract infection, urinary tract stones, neurological disorders, anatomical abnormalities, urinary tract calculi, prostate cancer, prostate enlargement, bladder cancer, and obstructive sleep apnea.
-In very rare cases, acute anxiety or emotional disorder may cause adult bed wetting.
+Causes of nighttime incontinence in the elderly include diabetes, urinary tract infection (UTI), medication side effects, neurological disorders, anatomical abnormalities, overactive bladder, prostate enlargement or prostate cancer, bladder cancer, and obstructive sleep apnea.
+In very rare cases, acute anxiety or an emotional disorder may cause adult bed wetting.

-- Note when and how many times your parents urinates during the day and night
+- Urination times throughout the day and night

-- Nature of the urinary stream (is the urinary stream strong and constant or is there difficulty initiating a void or continuous dribbling?)
+- Nature of the urinary stream (Is the urine stream strong and consistent?
+Is there difficulty initiating a void?
+Continuous dribbling?)

 Make a Doctor’s Appointment

-Be prepared to supply such information and details related to personal and family medical history as well as medication usage.
-In addition to helping you find options to help cure bed wetting, it is also important to see a healthcare provider to rule out any other serious problems that may cause nocturnal enuresis as a side effect.
+A senior (or their caregiver) should be prepared to supply information and details related to personal and family medical history as well as medication usage.
+In addition to narrowing down treatment options for bed wetting, it is important to see a healthcare provider to rule out any other serious health problems that may cause nocturnal enuresis.